<img alt="" src="https://secure.hiss3lark.com/182136.png" style="display:none;">

 When we’re talking about marketing, things can get kind of buzz-wordy.
 Marketing collateral.
 Landing pages.
 Audience personas.
 Ever feel like you need a guide to walk you through these things?

-In this article, we take the most common types of marketing collateral and define them - what they are and when to use them.
-We'll also show you examples, some our own and some from other brands, that will inspire you to create your own marketing pieces.¹
+Today we'll take a look at the most common types of marketing collateral, explaining what they are and when to use them.
+We'll also show you examples, some our own and some from other brands, to inspire you to create your own marketing pieces.
+In order to make sure we're all on the same page though, let's start at the top: what does the term even mean?

 What is Marketing Collateral?